Advantages to purchasing your new home in Central Florida with Commercial, Homes and Land, Inc.

 How aggressively we negotiate the deal depends on the state of the market and how to position your offer to be looked upon favorably.
 In addition, we'll work within your financing limits.
 And at the end of the day, we'll put together a deal that's best for you.

 Step 7 – Obtain financing

 Upon acceptance of your offer, you'll start working with your lender to close the loan.
 It shouldn't take long at all if you're already pre-qualified or pre-approved, but you should to keep in close contact with your mortgage lender.
 And we'll help manage all the property information your mortgage lender will need to close the loan.

 Your lender will send you an estimate of closing costs within three days of receiving your loan application.
 The estimate rests on the loan amount, and RESPA requirements mandate that it has to include all closing costs and be within a narrow range of accuracy.
 We'll review the estimate and let you know if everything looks okay.

 Then we'll close on your home.
 This will most likely take place at a title company or escrow office and will probably be a smooth and pleasant occurrence.

 Step 9 – Move in

 Success!
 Now you can move into your new house.
-Enjoy it.
+You will receive your recorded deed and Title insurance policy in the mail within four to six weeks.
+If this home is your primary residence, you will want to make certain that you apply for Homestead Exemption.
+Enjoy it your new home!
 And if you have any questions, make sure you call us at (407)366-1333 or send us an e-mail.